opendocsg/slw-judgments-backfill/2005_SGHC_148/report.md

 **Appropriate penalty**

-26     In _Law Society of Singapore v Ravindra Samuel_ [1999] 1 SLR 696, this court held that the three primary factors that ought to be taken into account in determining the appropriate penalty are:
+26     In _Law Society of Singapore v Ravindra Samuel_ <span class="citation">[1999] 1 SLR 696</span>, this court held that the three primary factors that ought to be taken into account in determining the appropriate penalty are:

  (a) protection of the public;